Adem68/flutter_company_listing/README.md

 ### [Demo](https://adem68.github.io/flutter_company_listing/#/)

 ###  You can easily see which companies are using Flutter in Turkey.
-Also, you can easily handle your Flutter job search via this project.
+Also, you can see which projects companies use Flutter.

 #### Company Logos are provided by [Clearbit](https://clearbit.com/).